owncloud/awesome-ocis/README.md

 An opinionated list of awesome [ownCloud Infinite Scale](https://github.com/owncloud/ocis) apps, extensions, services and other resources.

 ## Attention please!

-While we are proud to present you these resources, we can't give any guarantees that they will work for you or that they will be stable.
+> :warning: While we are proud to present you these resources, we can't give any guarantees that they will work for you or that they will be stable.
 Feel free to open issues in the respective, linked repositories or contribute to the projects in any other way.

 If you'd like to contribute to this list, please feel free to make a pull request.